 Many groups continued to primarily exist on big game hunting, but hunting traditions evolved.
 Hunting became more varied and hunting more sophisticated.
 [Pielou] And there is evidence of increasingly sophisticated cultural organization.
 Archeologists have found some artifacts and materials in burial sites suggesting definite social differentiation based upon status.
 [Imbries] And by the end if the Archic stage the cultural advances had akready begun in the major centers of advanced cultural development, socially Meso-America abd the Andes.
 It is from Archic Indians that the modern tribes evolved that the Europeans encountered beginning with Columbus' voyage (1492).

 Native American civilizations are difficult to arrange chronologically.
 Only a geberation ago, archeologists thought they had the whole chronolgy of New World well documented based on the Clovis First theory.
 Considerable work in Meso-America developed a good understanding of the many didderent civilizations.
-Teoteauacan was an ancient ruin at the time of the Aztec.
+Teoteauacan was an ancient ruin at the time of the Aztecs.
 While the chronology of the Maya, Aztec, and Inca are fairly well developed, the dating of the early civilizations and the early history of human settlement of the Americas is a matter of some controversy.
 Information is especially limited on the Olmec which appears to have been an early civilization of great importance. articularly unsettling in dating Native American people is the discovery of the well earliest dated human settlement is in southr Chile near Puero Montt--Monte Verde.
 And there are other unexpected sites being found. nd if that was no bad enough, the whole issue of Anazoniab settlement has hardly been touched.
 Agood deal is know about Meso-America.
 The earliest known civilizations in South America appeare along the coat in northern Peru--surprising because the area is so arid.
 And from an early pooint w notice amazinian influences, although next tonnothing is known about advanced civilizaions in the Amazon.

 Many Native Americans never evolved beyond the hunter-gather stage.
 Others civilizations developed sedentary agriculture.
 The first evidence of settled habitation is first noted in modern Mexico during the Archaic period 5000-1500 BC.
 Here we note corn cultivation, pottery and stone tools.
 The first sophisticated civilization in Meso-America was the rise of the Olmecs around 1500 BC - 300 AD during what is known as the Pre-Classical period.
 The Olmecs settled on the Gulf of Mexico Coast of central Mexico.
 Very little information has, however, been learned about them as is the case of other early Meso-American civilizations. .
 Many archaeologists believe that it is the Olmecs that developed many of the characteristics features of Meso-American cultures, including sophisticated calendars and hieroglyphic writing.
 Archaeologists have not definitively developed the relationship between the Olmec culture and the Maya and other Meso-American peoples.
 The three best known of these agricultural civilizations (Maya, Aztec, and Inca) were contemporaneous with Medieval Europe.
 These civilizations are well known because they are the civilizations that the Spanish encountered.
 The three great civilizations were brought to am abrupt end in the early 15th century by Spanish Conquistadors.